Liquid breathing: Diving

-A significant problem, however, arises firstly from its high density which is that perfluorocarbons are twice as dense as water which makes a significant effort to move the liquid in and out of the lungs, and secondly is its high viscosity of the liquid and the corresponding reduction in its ability to remove CO_{2}.
+A significant problem, however, arises firstly from its high density which is that perfluorocarbons are twice as dense as water which makes a significant effort to move the liquid in and out of the lungs, and secondly from the high viscosity of the liquid and the corresponding reduction in its ability to remove CO_{2}.
 All uses of liquid breathing for diving must involve total liquid ventilation (see above).
 Total liquid ventilation, however, has difficulty moving enough liquid to carry away CO_{2}, because no matter how great the total pressure is, the amount of partial CO_{2} gas pressure available to dissolve CO_{2} into the breathing liquid can never be much more than the pressure at which CO_{2} exists in the blood (about 40 mm of mercury (Torr)).

 At these pressures, most fluorocarbon liquids require about 70 mL/kg minute-ventilation volumes of liquid (about 5 L/min for a 70 kg adult) to remove enough CO_{2} for normal resting metabolism.
 This is a great deal of fluid to move, particularly as liquids are more viscous and denser than gases, (for example water is about 850 times the density of air).
 Any increase in the diver's metabolic activity also increases CO_{2} production and the breathing rate, which is already at the limits of realistic flow rates in liquid breathing.
 It seems unlikely that a person would move 10 liters/min of fluorocarbon liquid without assistance from a mechanical ventilator, so "free breathing" may be unlikely.
 However, it has been suggested that a liquid breathing system could be combined with a CO_{2} scrubber connected to the diver's blood supply; a US patent has been filed for such a method.